withastro/astro/docs/src/pages/en/guides/deploy.md

 You can deploy your Astro project on [Cloudflare Pages](https://pages.cloudflare.com).
 You need:

 - A Cloudflare account.
-If you don’t already have one, you can create a free Cloudflare account during the process.
+If you don't already have one, you can create a free Cloudflare account during the process.
 - Your app code pushed to a [GitHub](https://github.com) or a [GitLab](https://about.gitlab.com/) repository.

 Then, set up a new project on Cloudflare Pages.